 Civil Rights Educational and Historical Tour [visit the website]

 Awards honor the outstanding contributions and achievements of student, faculty, administrators, staff and friends toward developing a more inclusive, diverse and equitable campus community at URI and increasing the capacity of the University to reach its fullest educational, cultural, economic, and social potential. [visit the website]

 Diversity Quilt symbolizes the coming together of the campus community at URI.
 Each of the blocks of the Diversity Quilt tells a personal story about the meaning and significance of multiculturalism.

 This program celebrates the importance of diversity and identity in higher education, in the workplace, in the community, and in the global arena.
 The core of Diversity Week are the schedule of workshops taught by faculty, staff, administrators, students, and friends.
 Other current activities include a keynote address co-sponsored with the URI Honors Colloquium; a poetry slam/open mic; a video and film festival; a series of interactive diversity workshops; a graduate student research symposium; a peace and harmony meditation; a Pangaea music concert; a drama performance; and music workshops.
-Co-sponsored by the Diversity Week Planning Committee and the Multicultural Center, Diversity Week is a collaboration with the Psychology Department, the Sociology Department, other academic departments, and URI Student Senate, and assorted student groups. [visit the website]
+Co-sponsored by the Diversity Week Planning Committee and the Multicultural Student Services Center, Diversity Week is a collaboration with the Psychology Department, the Sociology Department, other academic departments, and URI Student Senate, and assorted student groups. [visit the website]